sparkflows/sparkflows-docs/docs/operating/installing-mysql.rst

  GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' WITH GRANT OPTION;
  FLUSH PRIVILEGES;

-NOTES * The Port on which MYSQL Running ie 3306, should be accessible from target machine.
+NOTES * The Port on which MySQL Running ie 3306, should be accessible from target machine.

 Create a New MySQL User and Database
 -----------------------------------